Chakre Milan: Criminal career

 Gurung came to public attention in the early 2000s, a time marked by political instability in Nepal, during which several local gangs expanded their activities.
-He has been implicated in multiple criminal cases, including charges of attempted murder, assault, and organized violence.
+He has been implicated in multiple criminal cases, including charges of attempted murder, assault, and organized.

 Although he has been arrested on several occasions, reports have described him as continuing to maintain influence, allegedly due to political affiliations.
 His name has appeared in media accounts related to incidents involving public altercations, including the use of weapons and explosives.

 In April 2023, Gurung was observed in Nepalgunj accompanied by individuals reportedly equipped with firearms, including a weapon resembling an AK-47.
 The sighting occurred outside a local hotel and attracted public and media attention due to the presence of unauthorized armed security.
 Although he was in the city at the time of a youth political event, reports indicated that he did not participate in the program.
 The incident raised questions regarding law enforcement oversight and the public display of restricted weapons.